How to Trade Litecoin - The Ultimate Guide to LTC Trading

 Lauded as the silver to Bitcoin’s gold, Litecoin was developed in 2011 when creator Charlie Lee sought to modify the existing Bitcoin code to fix what he perceived as potential shortfalls in the original cryptocurrency.

-Fast forward to 2020 and Litecoin has established itself as one of the top digital currencies on the market - consistently amongst the top ten tokens in terms of market capitalisation and with over 50 million coins in circulation at the time of writing.
+Fast forward to 2021 and Litecoin has established itself as one of the top digital currencies on the market - consistently amongst the top twenty tokens in terms of market capitalisation and with over 68 million coins in circulation at the time of writing.
 Whilst Litecoin inevitably bears many similarities to its predecessor, there are a few key differences that have made LTC stand out as a trading asset with serious potential for growth.
 Most notably, Litecoin blocks are created four times faster than those of Bitcoin - an issue which has dogged the latter in recent years.

 Anyone serious about trading or investing will want to know about Litecoin.
 However, learning how to trade Litecoin is something that requires plenty of research, which is why we have put together the following guide to tell you everything you need to know to start trading this hugely popular altcoin.